Playing Styles And Player Types

 (to be added later)

 This Style is used by people who are good at Nuclear Physics, Particle Physics, String Theory, Quantum Mechanics, etc. They usually use some not so well known tesujis, fusekis, and josekis like the Quantum Tunneling Tesuji and the Nuclear Tesuji.
-Their plays involve lots of trick plays, like seemingly letting a B2 Bomber get captured but suddenly use a trick play to gain freedom and destroying their opponent's eye shape.
+Their plays involve lots of trick plays, like seemingly letting a powerful B2 Bomber get captured but suddenly use a trick play to gain freedom and destroying their opponent's eye shape.
 They can also utilize the stone-moving tesuji for atomic reactions with their dangos to create enough energy to send their opponent's shapes flying into their prisoner bowl, not to mention if the dango gets big enough, it might collapse into a black hole.
 These are the players that usually win against the people who fall for their traps like the Belligerent style and the Puppy style.

 This style is for people who follow proverbs mindlessly like "Even a Moron connects against the peep".
 A very distant cousin of the Puppy Style, but instead of following the opponent mindlessly around, they follow proverbs mindlessly, and then wonder why they lost.